KubaBoi/kelp/VM_README.md

 This array will be filled with 0s for signalization that addresses are not allocated yet and those addresses will be considered as `nullptr`.

+Next 4 bytes are `CALL` instruction to call `main` method of program and to `KILL` instruction after `main` return.

+`main` is not called with arguments, because those arguments are in static address `0 0` and VM will fills them.

 ## Addreses

 Addreses are 2 bytes integers of 256-decimal number system (as every number in this system) as little endian.